(STUDY GUIDE IS AT THE END OF THE NOTES)

 a.
 Does it transcend the individuals...well, yes and no.

 b.
 Is it one or many?
-Well, kind of both.
+Well, I would argue it is kind of both.
 (Mirror analogy...you can talk about many reflections, but you can talk just as correctly about one thing reflected many times.)

 c.
 We get our understanding of the form of a natural kind through observation (?).

-III.
+William of Champeaux.
 Universal refers to one ‘material essence.'
-William of Champeaux.
 For all the members of a species there is one underlying ‘material essence' which they all share.
 Individuals are distinguished by their particular accidents (qualities which could be removed, at least in intellectu, and the really real nature of the thing would remain.)
 As if one made different things out of the same lump of wax.
 (H 186)

 IV.
 This can't be right.
 The problem is that this means that all the